william-nicolussi/automation-storage-warehouse/README.md

-# Automation of a Storage
+# Automation of a Storage Warehouse

 An industrial automation project focused on developing the control logic from scratch for a 3-axis ($X, Y, Z$) warehouse stacker crane model.